Bridgeconn/usfm-grammar/docs/architecture.md

 **src/grammar_rebuild.py** : To be run upon any updations on the actual grammar implementation.
 This will create the python binding for the grammar at `../tree-sitter-usfm` and store them as `.so` file within this module.
 Then on, only this `.so` file is required to run the parser and it is not dependant on the outer module, `../tree-sitter-usfm`.

 **src/usfm_grammar/**: This is where the parser is implemented.
 It reads USFM, converts to AST, queries the AST, handles errors, converts specific contents of AST to other formats.
+* **src/usfm_grammar/usfm_parser.py**:
+	Contains the USFMParser class that uses the grammar to obtain the AST and calls generator classes to convert to other formats
+* **src/usfm_grammar/usx_generator.py**:
+	Contains the USXGenerator class that contains, AST node to USX(xml) node conversion method and its supporting methods and data types.
+Used internally by USFMParser class.
+Not exposed to user.
+* **src/usfm_grammar/usj_generator.py**:
+	Contains the USJGenerator class that contains, AST node to USJ(dict/json) object conversion method and its supporting methods and data types.
+Used internally by USFMParser class.
+Not exposed to user.

 **IPython notebook**: Located in the docs/ folder.
 This serves as the documentation on how to use the python library.